-Many of us know that most Sub-Saharan Africa’s economies are dominated by the informal sector.
+Most economies in Sub-Saharan Africa are dominated by the informal sector.
 The informal sector is a key component, contributing massively towards the continent’s GDP and employment.
-The sector is hugely dynamic, spanning a wide range of small and medium enterprises, workers, and self-employed.
+It is hugely dynamic, spanning a wide range of small and medium enterprises, workers, and self-employed.

 More than 66% of total employment in Sub-Saharan African is in the informal sector.